Degrees & Majors

 Music Performance (Bachelor of Music) prepares students for careers as performing musicians or studio teachers.
 A strong background in music reading and performance (including participation in school bands, choirs, or orchestras, performance experience in small groups and as a soloist and private study) is required.
 Many students in this concentration have excelled in community groups such as youth orchestras and have performed in public concerts and recitals.
 Graduates in performance from Georgia State have gone on to have major careers in some of the world's most prestigious venues.
 An audition is required for admission.
 The mission of the School of Music is to preserve, promote and advance humanity’s rich and expanding tradition of artistic music-making through performance, composition, education and research in accordance with the urban and global initiatives of the university.
 Students have the opportunity to work with an internationally acclaimed faculty of 40 full-time and 24 part-time faculty in concentrations such as performance, pedagogy, music education, conducting, composition and jazz studies.

-Music Technology (Recording/Music Production) prepares students for work in artistic, technical or producer/director capacities in music and music-related media industries.
+Music Production & Audio Recording prepares students for work in artistic, technical or producer/director capacities in music and music-related media industries.
 Students are aesthetically and practically trained for work as audio engineers and music technologists.
-Auditions are required.
+An audition or a digital portfolio is required for entrance.
 The mission of the School of Music is to preserve, promote and advance humanity’s rich and expanding tradition of artistic music-making through performance, composition, education and research in accordance with the urban and global initiatives of the university.
 Students have the opportunity to work with an internationally acclaimed faculty of 40 full-time and 24 part-time faculty in concentrations such as performance, pedagogy, music education, conducting, composition and jazz studies.

 Through the Bachelor/J.D.
 Accelerated Degree Program with the Honors College, a small number of highly talented and qualified students will have the opportunity to complete a bachelor of arts, a bachelor of science, bachelor of social work or a bachelor of business administration and a J.D. at Georgia State University in six years rather than seven.
 Learn more at honors.gsu.edu/acceleratedjd.
 Questions about the J.D.?
 Contact Jessica Gabel Cino, associate dean for academic affairs and associate professor of law.
 For the latest information about required courses, view the Honors College website.